c2dc/iplite-sbseg2022/nuttx/Documentation/guides/drivers.rst

         200aaa90: 0000 0000 0000 0000 0000 0000 0000 0000  ................
         200aaaa0: 0000 0000 0000 0000                      ........

 NuttX Drivers as a Reference
 ----------------------------

 If you're not porting a NuttX driver from another architecture, it still helps to look at other similar NuttX drivers, if there are any.
 For instance, when implementing an Ethernet driver, look at other NuttX Ethernet drivers;
-for an SD Card driver, look at other NuttX Ethernet drivers.
+for an SD Card driver, look at other NuttX SD Card drivers.
 Even if the chip-specific code won't be the same, the structure to interface with NuttX can be used.

 Using Chip Datasheets